Pay the Access Fee

 Yes, for the scheduled days of enforcement, exemption or payment of the Access Fee is valid for the whole day.

-For the year 2024 the need was felt to start an initial application phase of the Access Fee on a trial basis, aimed at verifying its effects also from the perspective of a better management of tourist flows - also in terms of encouraging virtuous behaviour in entering the Old City of Venice as well as discouraging unscheduled day visits - and the organization of public services.
+For the year 2025 the need for a further experimental application phase of the Access Fee has been assessed on a trial basis, aimed at verifying its effects also from the perspective of a better management of tourist flows - also in terms of encouraging virtuous behaviour in entering the Old City of Venice as well as discouraging unscheduled day visits - and the organization of public services.

 1) only to those days scheduled in the 8:30 a.m. to 4 p.m. time slot.